Ace Maryland Gun Laws & Firearms Safety 2025 – Lock, Load and Learn!

 Question: 1 / 400

-Who is prohibited from possessing firearms in Maryland?
+Who is prohibited from owning a firearm in Maryland?

 Convicted felons